DeronW/gateway/README.md

-Phantom Gateway Server
+Golang TCP Gateway Server
 ============

-This server is designed as an alternative to EventMachine tcp.rb server
+This server is designed as an alternative to EventMachine server

-dependence lib
+Dependence lib

 * github.com/Sirupsen/logrus
 * github.com/getsentry/raven-go